-The key to text-message marketing is to regularly engage customers to build a two-way dialogue with them.
+The key to text message marketing is to regularly engage customers and build a two-way dialogue with them.
 There are three main features that businesses can use to increase the back-and-forth communication:

-- Auto-Responders: One of the most popular options is auto-responses, which can be set up in advance so businesses don't have to respond to each customer individually.
-The auto-response messages can be programmed to be sent only when certain criteria are met, such as when new customers opt in to start receiving messages, when they participate in a survey or when they use certain keywords.
+- Autoresponders: One of the most popular options is autoresponses, which can be set up in advance so businesses don't have to respond to each customer individually.
+Autoresponse messages can be programmed to be sent only when certain criteria are met, such as when new customers opt in to start receiving messages, when they participate in a survey or when they use certain keywords.

-- Surveys and Polls: By sending out polls, businesses can help determine what consumers are looking for — whether it be which food item to add next to a menu or what deals people want to receive text messages about.
+- Surveys and polls: By sending out polls, businesses can determine what consumers are looking for, whether it is which food item customers would like to see added to the menu or what deals people want to receive text messages about.
 Surveys are an important tool in two-way communication that can improve a company's marketing and service offerings.

 - Coupons: Sending customers coupons is an easy way to drive new business.
 Consumers are always looking for a good deal, and coupons can get them in the door and spending money.